Clubs & Organizations

 Addictions Counseling Club

-The Addictions Counseling Club will educate the campus community and break the stigma through education outreach programs, and public events.
+Addictions Counseling will educate the campus community and break the stigma through education outreach programs and public events.

-The Chemistry Society’s goal is to afford an opportunity for students of a chemical science to become better acquainted, to secure the intellectual stimulation that arises from a professional association, to obtain experience in preparing and presenting technical material before chemical audiences, to foster a professional spirit among the members to instill a professional pride in the chemical sciences, to foster an awareness of the responsibilities and challenges of the modern chemist, and to further interests and understanding of chemical principles as applied to real-world applications.
+Chemistry Club to afford an opportunity for students of a chemical science to become better acquainted, to secure the intellectual stimulation that arises from a professional association, to obtain experience in preparing and presenting technical material before chemical audiences, to foster a professional spirit among the members to instill a professional pride in the chemical sciences, to foster an awareness of the responsibilities and challenges of the modern chemist and to further interests and understanding of chemical principles as applied to real-world applications.